convox/docs/docs/networking/nlb.md

 Three per-port fields on a `services.nlb:` entry override the Rack-level defaults for that single listener without changing the rack-wide value:

-- `cross_zone:` — `true` or `false`.
+- `cross_zone:` accepts `true` or `false`.
 Enables or disables cross-zone load balancing on this listener only.
-- `allow_cidr:` — list of IPv4 CIDRs.
+- `allow_cidr:` takes a list of IPv4 CIDRs.
 Adds ingress rules to the scheme's NLB security group scoped to this listener's port.
 Stacks additively on top of the rack-level [NLBAllowCIDR](/reference/rack-parameters/NLBAllowCIDR) or [NLBInternalAllowCIDR](/reference/rack-parameters/NLBInternalAllowCIDR).
-- `preserve_client_ip:` — `true` or `false`.
+- `preserve_client_ip:` accepts `true` or `false`.
 Forwards real client IP for this listener's target group.

 Example combining all three: